Glinrens-corner/ruleta/README.md

 * *Condition*: A Condition is a callable which transforms some input into a bool.
 It is formally a subtype of UnconditionalAction this is currently never made use of.
-* **Advanced Interfaces**
-  * *Evaluator* The evaluator determines how action sets are evaluated. if the user wants to supply it's own evaluator, it has to implement the following properties and methods:
-	(note: An ActionRecord is a namedtuple with the fields conjunction (the name of the conjunction as a string) and action (the AbstractAction queued with this conjunction. )
-    * *allowed_conjunctions* this property is a list of strings determining all possible conjunctions.
-(The default conjunction "" should be included)
-    * *accept(action_records, new_action_record )*: whenever a new
-      action_record is queued this method is called to determine if it is accepted. if the method returns None, the record is accepted.
-If the method returns a string the string is used as error message for the RuleSetBuildError.
-	  Implementors should note that this method is called even on the firs action during initialization of ActionSet.
-Hereby the empty string "" is used as an conjunction.
-	* *evaluate(action_records, input_)*: this method is called when an
-      ActionSet is applied to an input.

 **Classes and Functions**